Table of Contents

 Step 1: Preparing for transcription – Initiation

-In order to recognize a promoter, eukaryote RNA polymerases need helper proteins, the so-called transcription factors.
-The RNA polymerase II, which synthesizes hnRNA, requires the transcription factors TFIIA, TFIIB, etc., for this process.
+In order to recognize a promoter, eukaryote RNA polymerases need helper proteins (transcription factors).
+RNA polymerase II, which synthesizes heteronuclear RNA (hnRNA), requires the transcription factors TFIIA, TFIIB, etc., for this process.

 TFIID contains a TATA Box binding protein (TBP) with which it binds to the promoter.
 Together with other transcription factors and the RNA polymerase, it forms the initiation complex.